 What sets expedition cruising apart from "normal" cruising is the relationship between the voyages and ports.
 On a typical ship, the cruise experience is made up in equal measure by experiences ashore -- both organized and independent -- and various activities and entertainment onboard, provided by a "cruise staff."
 When conventional ships add programs of an educational or informational nature, they are defined as "enrichment," an augmentation to, rather than the main thrust of, the cruise experience.
 They are the seasoning, not the main course.

 In lieu of cruise director and staff, expedition ships are led by an "expedition team," with a team leader and sometimes a support staff of naturalists and science-oriented guest lecturers who give presentations on the politics, culture, history, geology, geography, biology, ecology or anthropology of their vessel's destinations.
-In this context, the educational becomes the meat and potatoes, with a soupcon of entertainment occasionally thrown in to spice things up and keep the trip from getting too serious.
+Some even employ photographers to help you take amazing pictures of the wildlife and scenery.
+In this context, the education becomes the meat and potatoes, with a pinch of entertainment occasionally thrown in to spice things up and keep the trip from getting too serious.

-Aboard an expedition ship, the expedition leader often has a lot greater say in day-to-day scheduling and destinations, and both aspects are more fluid than in the daily programs of conventional ships.
+Aboard an expedition ship, the day-to-day scheduling and ports stops are more fluid than in the daily programs of conventional ships.
 This permits the flexibility of changing course or altering plans on a dime to take advantage of weather, sea conditions, wildlife sightings or any other serendipitous occurrence.

 Clearly, this format is not for everyone.
 One keystone of expedition cruising is the extensive use of Zodiac inflatable crafts instead of conventional tenders.
 Not only does this require more agility transferring to and from the ship, but often the destination is a beach or rocky shoreline lacking any sort of a pier, necessitating a "wet landing" (having to jump over the side into the water and wade to shore).